Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 These three definitions express the same underlying logic at three successive stages of coordination:

-- Trust is the act of deploying an expectation (one observer, one context, one moment).
+Trust is the act of deploying an expectation (one observer, one context, one moment).

-- Credibility is the durability of that act across multiple observers and contexts (the expectation becomes a stable property of the agent).
+Credibility is the durability of that act across multiple observers and contexts (the expectation becomes a stable property of the agent).

-- Credit is the forward deployment of credibility — the commitment of present resources in anticipation of future continuation (the expectation enables action).
+Credit is the forward deployment of credibility — the commitment of present resources in anticipation of future continuation (the expectation enables action).

 Each stage is irreducible to the preceding stage.
 Credibility cannot be possessed without prior trust having been formed.
 Credit cannot be extended without prior credibility having been established.

+These definitions describe the structural sequence through which expectation is deployed, stabilised, and extended within cooperative systems.

 ## 14.3 Operational Formalisation